RCPA Anatomical Pathology Fellowship Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RCPA Anatomical Pathology Fellowship is a Written and practical examination covering surgical pathology, cytopathology, and autopsy pathology.
+The RCPA Anatomical Pathology Fellowship Examination is Two-part single-discipline exam after a minimum 5 years training.
+No MCQ.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Cytopathology underprepared - a dedicated practical component requires systematic slide-based preparation, not just reading.